loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

-###### An 8% reserve requirement
+##### Lowering the reserve requirement

-If, however, the Federal Reserve lowers the reserve requirement to 8 percent, then this bank will suddenly have more in it's reserves than it is required to hold.
+If, however, the Federal Reserve **lowers the reserve requirement to 8 percent**, then this bank will suddenly have more in it's reserves than it is required to hold.
 It's deposits are $10,000, and it only has to hold 8% of deposits, which is $800.
 Therefore, it can now lend the an additional $200.

 If it makes a loan of $200, and this money is spend and deposited (bringing reserves back to $1,000), then the bank will be able to make more loans.
-[This process will repeat](/macro/money_1/#balance-sheet) until the bank reaches the maximum amount of deposits that it can, given it's $1,000 of reserves:
+[This process will repeat](/macro/money_1/#balance-sheet) until the bank reaches the maximum amount of deposits that it can have, given it's $1,000 of reserves:

 $$\mathsf{\frac{1}{.08} \times \$ 1000 = 12.5 \times \$ 1000 = \$ 12,500}$$